 - Division Of Military Retirement – Spouses must be married at least ten years to receive military retirement benefits.
 Non-vested benefits are not considered marital property and are not subject to division.

 - Property Division – We can help differentiate between marital and non-marital property and work towards a fair outcome.

 - Spousal Support – This is awarded on a case-by-case basis or through a prior marital agreement.
 It is not guaranteed as part of a divorce and may be temporary or permanent in nature.

 Arkansas is an equitable division state.
 This means that property is distributed based on fairness, and many factors are reviewed to determine an equitable distribution.
 We will discuss your goals and create a plan for securing the best outcome possible.

 Strong Representation In Military Domestic Violence Cases

 A swift response is often essential in domestic violence cases.
 Whether you have suffered at the hands of an abuser or are being accused of domestic violence, we are able to assess your circumstances quickly and provide emergent solutions.
 We can establish protective orders as well as defend against charges stemming from a protective order violation such as an Article 15 or court-martial.

 Contact My Office Today

-Please contact our office today to set up an initial consultation for your military family law matter.
-Scholl Law Firm, P.L.L.C. serves clients throughout the surrounding Little Rock Areas including North Little Rock, Little Rock Air Force Base, Faulkner County, and Conway County.
+Please contact our office today at 501-588-1148 to set up an initial consultation for your military family law matter, or use the online form.
+Scholl Law Firm, PLLC, serves clients throughout the surrounding Little Rock areas, including North Little Rock, Little Rock Air Force Base, Faulkner County and Conway County.